PraveenKrSharma2002/fastapi-hotel-booking/README.md

 ## 🙏 Acknowledgement

-This project was developed as part of the **FastAPI Internship Training at Innomatics Research Labs**.
+This project was developed as part of the **Agentic AI Internship Training at Innomatics Research Labs**.

 ---